 - Filter the lard into a clean glass jar and let it cool down before covering the lid.
 It will turn white once it's cool down completely or when you refrigerate it

-- Keep the bak eu phok in an air-tight jar and they can be kept at room temperature for up to a week.
+- Keep the bak eu phok in an air-tight jar and they can be kept at room temperature for up to a week or longer in some cases.
 You can store the lard in the refrigerator and it will last for a really long time, for about 1 year in the fridge.
 If you see anything black growing on the solidified fat, that's mold and you shouldn't be using it and that's also a sign that the lard was not properly rendered